jszavits/jszavits.github.io/_pages/home.md

 Previously, I worked as a researcher at the University of Edinburgh, first at the School of Physics and Astronomy, and later at the School of Biological Sciences in the research group of [Ramon Grima](https://grimagroup.bio.ed.ac.uk/home).

-I have a PhD in statistical physics from the Faculy to Science at the University of Zagreb.
+I have a PhD in statistical physics from the Faculy of Science at the University of Zagreb.

 ## Latest news